mikehashimoto/bare-spring-thymeleaf/README.md

 ## Basic Requirements

--   Must have Java installed
+-   Must have Java JDK 11 or higher installed
--   Must have Gradle installed

 ## Start Up Spring Boot

 In order to start the server run the following command:
-`bare-spring-thymeleaf$> gradle bootRun`
+`bare-spring-thymeleaf> ./gradlew bootRun`

 After startup, the following message will be displayed: